 Describe how CMSD will best collaborate with and leverage assets of external partners' and community-based neighborhood resources: their expertise, skills, service offerings, and commitment - to maximize CMSD competencies, turnaround success and support for students, parents, teachers and the district as a whole.
-One idea is to create a Neighborhood Collaborative to support every school.
+One idea is to create a Neighborhood Collaborative to support every school teacher supports to address academic as well as social emotional needs.